iryna-kondr/scikit-llm/README.md

 ## Documentation 📚

-**Notice for contributors:**: We are currently preparing the transition to v.1.0 which will include major code restructuring.
+**Notice for contributors:** We are currently preparing the transition to v.1.0 which will include major code restructuring.
 Until then, no new pull requests to the main branch will be approved unless discussed in advance via issues or in Discord !

 ### Configuring OpenAI API Key